A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories

-\paragraph{Introduction.---} The problem of ghost-like degrees of freedom are frequently encountered in the construction of theories with large numbers of spacetime indices, either from high spin fields or high order derivatives.
-High spin fields are dangerous because some tensor indices become derivative indices for the longitudinal modes.
-High derivative Lagrangians are dangerous due to Ostrogradsky's instability.
+The problem of ghost-like degrees of freedom are encountered in the construction of theories with large numbers of spacetime indices, either from high spin fields or high order derivatives.
+High spin fields are dangerous because some tensor indices become derivative indices for the longitudinal modes, while high derivative Lagrangians are dangerous due to Ostrogradsky's instability.

-A host of ghost-free theories were carefully constructed and a common pattern emerged.
-The linear theory of ghost-free massive gravity requires the Fierz-Pauli tuning \cite{Fierz:1939ix} , where the quadratic mass terms are contracted antisymmetrically.
-When Lovelock studied the most general metric theories with second order equations of motion\cite{Lovelock:1971yv}, he found the ghost-free combinations are some products of Riemann curvature tensors whose indices are contracted antisymmetrically as well.
-The antisymmetric structure appeared, again and again, in the most general ghost-free scalar theories \cite{Nicolis:2008in}, the recent nonlinear mass terms for spin-two fields \cite{deRham:2010kj} , etc.\cite{vector-galileon,Horndeski:1974wa}
+A host of ghost-free theories were carefully constructed, resulting in the emergence of a common pattern.
+The linear theory of ghost-free massive gravity requires the Fierz-Pauli tuning \cite{Fierz:1939ix} , where the indices of mass terms are contracted antisymmetrically.
+When Lovelock studied the most general metric theories with second order equations of motion \cite{Lovelock:1971yv}, the ghost-free combinations turned out to be antisymmetric products of Riemann curvature tensors.
+The antisymmetric structure appeared, again and again, in the high derivative scalar theories free of Ostrogradsky's ghost \cite{Nicolis:2008in}, nonlinear potential terms for massive spin-two fields \cite{deRham:2010kj}, etc. \cite{vector-galileon, Deffayet:2010zh, Horndeski:1974wa}

-This general pattern is not only for unconventional theories.
-Both the Maxwell action for massless spin-1 fields and the linearized Einstein-Hilbert action for massless spin-2 fields are two-derivative quadratic actions where the indices are contracted antisymmetrically.
-Antisymmetrization is a universal element in ghost-free Lorentz-invariant Lagrangians.
+This general pattern also applies to conventional theories.
+Both the Maxwell action for massless spin-1 fields and the linearized Einstein-Hilbert action for massless spin-2 fields are two-derivative quadratic actions with indices contracted antisymmetrically.
+Antisymmetrization seems to be a universal element in ghost-free Lorentz-invariant Lagrangians.

-Therefore, we are tempted to think that there is a unifying framework for local, ghost-free, Lorentz-invariant, Lagrangian field theories and the key ingredient in this framework should be antisymmetry.